The Cat Wine Industry Is Fraught With Drama

 On one side of the ring is Brandon Zavala, who started Apollo Peak two years ago and says that he got the idea of “out of nowhere.”
 The Times describes the alcohol-free wines as “liquid catnip”; his product gets its coloring from beets.
 His competitors are Taryn Nahm and Kai Pfretzschner, a couple who founded Pet Winery in July 2016.

-“I don’t mind competition,” Zavala told the Times. “but they have cloned our products.”
+“I don’t mind competition,” Zavala told the Times, “but they have cloned our products.”
 Meanwhile, Nahm says their product is differentiated by their use of salmon oil.
-(This is when you picture a cat swirling a tiny wine glass in their paw, sniffing it, and declaring it “fish-forward.”)
+(This is when you picture a cat swirling a tiny wine glass in her paw, sniffing it, and declaring it “fish-forward.”)

 And the competition does not stop at cat wines: